 This sums up the interview — we can see that the most prominent theme is attributed to domain knowledge since that enables the professionals to ask the right question.

-Note: Gregory could not answer few other questions because of confidentiality cause signed in his previous engagements.
+Note: Gregory could not answer few other questions because of confidentiality clause signed in his previous engagements.